-- a. (i) The Director General shall notify the Community and France of the Board's approval of any Agency official as a safeguards inspector.
-Unless the Community or France advises the Director General of the rejection of such an official as an inspector for France within three months of receipt of notification of the Board's approval, the inspector so notified to the Community and France shall be considered designated to France. - (ii) The Director General, acting in response to a request by the Community or France or on his own initiative, shall immediately inform the Community and France of the withdrawal of the designation of any official as an inspector for France. - b.
-A notification referred to in paragraph a. above shall be deemed to be received by the Community and France seven days after the date of the transmission by registered mail of the notification by the Agency to the Community and France.
+- a.
+The Director General shall notify the Russian Federation of the approval by the Board of Governors of any Agency official as a safeguards inspector.
+Unless the Russian Federation advises the Director General of its rejection of such an official as inspector for the Russian Federation within three months of receipt of notification of the Board of Governors' approval, the inspector so notified to the Russian Federation shall be considered designated to the Russian Federation. - b.
+The Director General, acting in response to a request by the Russian Federation or on his own initiative, shall immediately inform the Russian Federation of the withdrawal of the designation of any official as an inspector for the Russian Federation. - c.
+A notification referred to in paragraph a. of this Article shall be deemed to be received by the Russian Federation seven days after the date of the transmission by registered mail of the notification by the Agency to the Russian Federation.